 In compliance with the CG Code, the Company established its remuneration committee ("Remuneration Committee") on 26 February 2015 with a majority of the members thereof being Independent Non-executive Directors.
-The Remuneration Committee comprises the Chairman and Managing Director, Mr. Victor T K Li and two Independent Non-executive Directors, namely, Ms. Hung Siu-lin, Katherine (Chairman of the Remuneration Committee) and Mr. Cheong Ying Chew, Henry.
+The Remuneration Committee comprises an Independent Non-executive Director, Ms. Hung Siu-lin, Katherine (Chairperson of the Remuneration Committee), the Chairman and Managing Director, Mr. Victor T K Li and an Independent Non-executive Director, Mr. Cheong Ying Chew, Henry.